chrisspen/dtree/README.rst

 --------

-Given a training data set, it constructs a decision tree for classification or regression in a single batch.
+Given a training data set, it constructs a decision tree for classification or regression in a single batch or incrementally.

 It loads data from CSV files.
 It expects the first row in the CSV to be a header, with each element conforming to the pattern "name:type:mode".